Telaio

 Ephemeral mode

-gen-client imports your app module and calls .asEphemeral() before .build().
-This skips all onReady and onClose lifecycle hooks, meaning the server never binds to a port and background processes never start.
+gen-client imports your app module and calls .asEphemeral() before .buildApi().
+This skips all onStart and onStop lifecycle hooks, meaning the server never binds to a port and background processes never start.
 The app is assembled purely to extract the OpenAPI spec.

 Your app module should export the builder result, not a started server: